Travel, experience, conserve with

 Over the course of the next eight days, we drive from our hotel in Xiangridezhen, every morning, to the Gouli Valleys in our 4-wheel drive vehicles and spend the days exploring the area and scanning for wildlife.
 There's limited walking as we stay within relative proximity of our vehicles, though we may need to do short walks to enjoy better views of the sightings.

 There are a number of wonderful species that we hope to observe during our time in the Gouli Valleys.
 Chief among the target species are the cats; after all, this place is known as the Valley of the Cats!
-Snow leopard, Eurasian lynx, Chinese mountain cat and Pallas's cat are all possibilities and there aren't many locations in the world that even come close to a potential mammal list like that.
+Snow leopard, Eurasian lynx, and Pallas's cat are all possibilities and there aren't many locations in the world that even come close to a potential mammal list like that.

 Whilst we aim to spend the majority of our time in the field, we may stop at the local ranger station for lunch and use the facilities before heading out again.
 In the late afternoon, or potentially earlier depending on how sightings have been during the day, we make the return journey to the hotel in Xiangridezhen and dinner in the evening.